papers-we-love/edu/README.md

 ### Information

 This Papers We Love chapter is dedicated to academic and research papers around **Computer Science education**.
-We are a group of individuals interested in furthering the teaching and learning of Computer Science and software development.
+We are a group of individuals interested in the learning and teaching of computer science.

+Papers We Love Edu is a fully online chapter:
+- Presentations are streamed live on [Twitch](https://twitch.tv/twilioquest).
+- Discussion and Q&A take place right [here on GitHub Discussions](https://github.com/papers-we-love/edu/discussions).
+- Recordings of past presentations can be found on YouTube.
+- Keep up to date on [Twitter](https://twitter.com/PapersWeLoveEdu) or our mailing list.

+### Upcoming meetups

+### Past events

 ### Contact